microsoft/vscode-dev-containers/README.md

 ## Contributing

 Have a container set up you're proud of and would like to share?
 Want to see some changes made to an existing definition?
-Great - we love contributions!
+Great! we love contributions!
+Read on to get a sense of what you'll need to do.

 ### Contributing a definition